 In the custom data source, customers and their billing information are separated into different tabs, as shown in the image below.

 A custom data source expects your CSV file data to be in a specific format.
-To import billing data using CSV upload prepare files for each data set - customers, invoices, invoice line items, transactions and cancellations.
+To import billing data using CSV upload prepare files for each data set - customers, plans, invoices, invoice line items, transactions and cancellations.
 Please note that these should be separate CSV files with all the required fields.
 A sample file for each of these tabs can be seen below.

 - Customers - sample CSV file